Faycal214/optiflowx/README.md

 This allows you to:
 - switch optimizers with minimal code changes
 - compare their performance on the same search space
-- build hybrid optimization strategies
+- build hybrid optimization strategies by chaining or combining optimizers

+> This design makes OptiFlowX particularly useful for advanced users who want fine control over optimization behavior without being locked into a single methodology.

 ## Key features